-Are you still deciding what to wear to this year's Catrina Ball?
+Are you still deciding what to wear to this year's Catrina Gala Dinner?
 Take a look at some ideas from our Pinterest board bellow.
 Guests are invited to show off their dramatic Calavera/Día de los Muertos makeup, lush rose crowns, and other inspired couture.

 Who is La Catrina?